About Me

 Licensed Professional Counselor

-I have been a psychotherapist for over twenty years, and for fifteen of those, I’ve worked exclusively with mothers..
+I have been a psychotherapist for over twenty years, and for the past fifteen, my work has focused exclusively on supporting mothers.

-My early career focused on child psychology, providing play therapy for children who’d experienced early-life traumas.
-I researched the mother-infant dyad at Oregon Health Sciences University.
-Then, in the field, I worked in several community mental health settings and had the opportunity to serve a diverse set of people experiencing chronic mental health challenges.
+My early career centered on child psychology.
+I provided play therapy for children who had experienced early-life trauma, and then conducted academic research on the mother–infant dyad at Oregon Health Sciences University.
+Later, I worked in community mental health settings, serving people with chronic and complex mental health challenges.

-Along the way, I’ve organized and facilitated support groups for pregnant and postpartum people.
-The groups thrived, and I learned that community and connection is also a vital part of mental health and childrearing.
+Over the years, I have also organized and facilitated support groups for pregnant and postpartum women.
+These groups flourished, and I saw firsthand how essential community and connection are in both mental health and parenting.

 As a therapist, my style is warm, welcoming, and curious.
-I won’t give you worksheets to fix yourself, or tell you that the emotions of parenting can be completely hacked with a technique.
-But I will support you, listen, and share resources and wisdom from vetted research, as well as life experience.
+I won’t hand you worksheets to “fix” yourself, or suggest that the complexities of parenting can be reduced to simple hacks.
+Instead, I will listen closely, offer support, and share insights drawn from both evidence-based research and lived experience.

-I fully believe you are the best person to raise your child.
-Sometimes support along the way can make all the difference.
+I believe deeply that you are the best person to raise your child.
+Sometimes, having an advocate for your mental health along the way makes all the difference.

 Training & Experience